Preparing Nurses Who Care

-In the Ida V. Moffett School of Nursing, learning extends far outside of the classroom.
+In Moffett & Sanders School of Nursing, learning extends far outside of the classroom.
 Clinical experiences play a significant role in your educational foundation.
 These hands-on experiences prepare you to practice in a variety of settings to meet the health care needs of individuals and families across the life span.

 We work with some of the best, most reputable clinical agencies in the country, so that your clinical experiences will be both meaningful and relevant to your career goals.
 Because we are located in Birmingham, we are surrounded by people and organizations on the cutting edge of medicine.
 You'll have the opportunity to work with skilled preceptors in almost any specialty.